 To avoid chemical incidents, guidelines have been developed to require the use of protective suits to prevent negative impacts.
 All new chemicals entering a mill undergo an assessment to identify any potentially negative effects for employees, risks to health and safety and potential impacts on the effluent treatment plant.
 Safety audits conducted every three to four years at each operation consider the chemicals used and mill-specific procedures, and environmental risk assessments are conducted for each new chemical that enters the mill.
 This includes severity of risks and thresholds at which increased management would be necessary.

 Representatives from Operations and Environment work together to assess the risk of different chemicals.
 Some chemicals have been banned entirely due to their toxicity, although this is not required by law, while other substances have been chosen specifically to reduce risk and mitigate environmental impacts.
 In addition, inventories are carefully tracked to quickly identify spills and abnormal consumption.
 Chemical management is verified as part of our environmental risk and compliance systems, where each facility is audited every three years.

 In 2020, we implemented new guidelines relating to the review of procurement contracts as well as Guidelines for High-Risk Environmental Contracts; all new chemicals purchased are subject to approval of Resolute's corporate environmental and product stewardship director.
 In 2021, we also completed the implementation of the Verisk 3E Connect tracking system – the new database is used to inform customer requests and other product stewardship initiatives and to better track the conformity of our supply chain.

 The table below lists the key chemicals we use in our operations.
-This data, provided by the suppliers, represents the total weight of these substances delivered to our North American pulp and paper operations over the fiscal year.
+This data, provided by the suppliers, represents the total weight of these substances delivered to our pulp, paper and tissue operations over the reporting year.

 |Chemical Usage by Year